 A “Clinical Report” from the American Academy of Pediatrics (AAP) notes that the “benefits of breastfeeding outweigh the risk of exposure to most therapeutic agents via human milk.”
 Mothers who are told to discontinue breastfeeding until they have completed their regimen of medication may want to ask their physician to consult LactMed, a comprehensive online database of drug information, or one of several other sources (get a complete list here), such as the InfantRisk Center (available for free phone consultation), before making recommendations about which medications are safe to take while breastfeeding.

 Fortunately, the list of illnesses that require that a mother stop breastfeeding is short.
-According to the U.S. Office of Women’s Health, breastfeeding is not advised for U.S. mothers with the following conditions and/or under the following circumstances:
+According to the U.S. Centers for Disease Control and Prevention (CDC), breastfeeding is not advised for U.S. mothers with the following conditions:

 - HIV infection or AIDS

 - Active tuberculosis (mothers can resume breastfeeding once they have been treated)